Familial adenomatous polyposis (FAP)

 This information has been compiled using information from a number of reliable sources, including:

 D Ahnen, L Axell.
-Clinical features and diagnosis of familial ademomatous polyposis.
-August 2010. www.uptodate.com (accessed Oct 2012).
+Clinical manifestations and diagnosis of familial ademomatous polyposis. www.uptodate.com.
+November 2012. (accessed May 2014).